s8fe/docs/docs/Contracts/Identity/NRC-11 NFT Assets.md

 Errors:
 - **"Error: Invalid checksum ..."**: Authentication Error - probably that payer & Payer private key do not match
 - **"Error: transaction declares authority ..."**: Authentication Error - seems the payer and private key do not match.
 - **"Error: assertion failure with message: No collection with this name exists"**: The creator has no collection.
-See
+See create collection.

 </details>

-createCollection

 ## Create a Collection
 All NFTs and Assets need to be stored in a collection, that give it its market abilities.